ykim836/ECE/README.md

 >4.
 Build a CNN model
 >The structure of the CNN model has four convolutional layers, which are followed by MaxPool layer.
 >From 8by8 (the first filter size), the following filter size was doubled reaching to 64by64.
->There are no padding, and the activation function was relu.
+>There are no padding, and the activation function was ReLU.
 >At the last layer, the dropout layer was added.
 >
 >5.
 Train and Test with model
 >Using the Adam optimizer, the model was trained with a learning rate of 0.000001.
 The 500 epochs were performed.
 >
 >6.
 Result discussion
->From the model fit, the loss and accuracy of each train and validation dataset learning results were obtained.
+>From the model fit, the loss and accuracy of each train and validation data learning results were obtained.
 >Using the classification_report, the final chart of loss and accuracy could be inspected.

+>### VGG blocks applied models
+>For better image classification, the Base-Line model architecture has been transformed.
+>The basic architecture of VGGNet has groups of convolutional layers that use small filters followed by the max-pooling layer.
+>Refer to the structure of the VGGNet, the specification of the VGG block can be generalized.
+>There are one or more convolutional layers with the same number of filters and a filter size of 3by3, stride of 1by1, and same padding.
+>The following max-pooling layer has a size of 2by2 and stride of the same dimensions.
+>
+>Applying the VGG blocks, 1 VGG block model and 3 VGG blocks model were achieved.
+>The 1 VGG block model has 1 VGG block which contains two convolutional layers and one max-pooling layer.
+>The 3 VGG blocks model has 3 VGG blocks and each block has different number of kernels in the convolutional layers.
+>
+>### VGG blocks with overfitting prevention models
+>The batch normalization is a technique designed to automatically standardize inputs to alayer in deep learning neural network.
+>This batch normalization layer is located between the convolutional layer and the following max-pooling layer.
+>The L2 regularization adds a penalty when the model complexity increases.
+>The regularization parameter, lambda, penalizes all the parameters except intercept so that the model generalizes the data without overfitting.
+>
 ## Note
->The code file is "post_welding_code.py".
+>You can see more details in the "final_project_report_YeongeunKim.pdf".
 >The small dataset "two_class_post_weld.zip" can be downloaded in this repository.
 >After download it, please change the code lines, which are paths to the both train and test folders.
->Using your GoogleColaboratory, this program can be finished in 30 seconds.
+>For the Base-Line model, the code file is "baseline.py".
+>With VGG blocks applied, the code files are "1blockvgg.py" and "3blockvgg.py".
+>With the overfitting prevention methods, the code files are "baseline_overfittingprevention.py", "1blockvgg_overfittingprevention.py" and "3blockvgg_overfittingprevention.py".